 “The goal is for patients and their families to understand the risk for falls and take action to prevent future fractures,” said Dr. Silvina Levis, an osteoporosis expert at the University of Miami Health System.
-“Once a senior person has suffered a fracture of the hip or spine, we focus on medication, physical activity, nutrition, and environmental changes to reduce their risk of falling.”
+“Once a senior person has suffered a fracture of the hip or spine, we focus on medication, physical activity, nutrition, and environmental changes to reduce their risk of falls and fractures.”

-What can you do to reduce their risk of secondary fractures?
+What can you do to reduce your risk of secondary fractures?

-(Under the guidance of geriatric medicine healthcare providers)
+Working under the guidance of endocrinology or geriatric medicine healthcare providers, you should:

-- Consult with the doctor about minimizing the use of medications associated with an increased fall risk (including analgesics, opiates, antipsychotics, anticonvulsants, benzodiazepines, psychotropics, some antidepressants, and diuretics).
+- Consult with your doctor about minimizing the use of medications associated with an increased fall risk (including analgesics, opiates, antipsychotics, anticonvulsants, benzodiazepines, psychotropics, some antidepressants, and diuretics).

 - Consume 1200 mg of calcium from food sources each day.
 Check with your healthcare provider before taking calcium supplements.